deniskyashif/blog/content/posts/implementing-a-regex-engine.md

 <p class="text-center"><small>Figure 4.5: NFA for the expression of _(a&#8739;b)*c_.</small></p>

 ### Parsing a regular expression
 First, we need to preprocess the string by adding an explicit concatenation operator.
-We're going to use the dot (.) symbol, as described in the paper so for example, the expression **abc** would be converted to **a.b.c** and **(a&#8739;b)c** wound turn into **(a&#8739;b).c**
+We're going to use the dot (.) symbol, as described in the paper.
+So for example, the expression **abc** would be converted to **a.b.c** and **(a&#8739;b)c** wound turn into **(a&#8739;b).c**

 The modern implementations use the dot character as "any" metacharacter.
 The modern implementations would also probably build the NFA during parsing instead of creating a postfix expression but doing it this way would let us understand the process more clearly.

 There are several ways of parsing a regular expression.
-We'll follow through [Thompson's original paper](https://www.fing.edu.uy/inco/cursos/intropln/material/p419-thompson.pdf) and that is by converting our expression from **infix** into **postfix** notation.
+We'll follow through Thompson's original paper and that is by converting our expression from **infix** into **postfix** notation.
 This way we can easily apply the operators in the defined order of precedence.

 We won't dwell into the technical details of this algorithm.
-You can find one in < 40 lines of javascript [here](github) and a neat explanation with more examples [here](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
+You can check an implementation in less than 40 lines of javascript [here](https://github.com/deniskyashif/regexjs/blob/master/src/parser.js#L1) and a neat explanation with more examples [here](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).

-### Constructing an NFA following Thompson's algorithm
+### Constructing the NFA
 We represent an **NFA state** as an object with the following properties:

 ```javascript